ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 clock.
 This might be used to fingerprint clients {{UWT}} or to identify clients that are vulnerable to attacks that depend on incorrect clocks.

-Clients can randomize the value that they provide the server to obscure the true value of their clock and reduce the change of linking of requests over time.
+Clients can randomize the value that they provide for `Date` to obscure the true value of their clock and reduce the change of linking of requests over time.
-However, this increases the risk that a server will reject a request as a result of the time being unacceptable.
+However, this increases the risk that their request is rejected as outside the acceptable window.

 # Privacy Considerations {#privacy}